kran/poorman-spacevim/Readme.md

 ## About

-This simple plugin is inspired by [SpaceVim](https://spacevim.org/), I like the idea of using just one key to group commands.
-But my laptop is too weak to run spacevim smoothly. this plugin doesn't change the way you using vim.
+This tiny plugin is inspired by [SpaceVim](https://spacevim.org/), I like the idea of using just one key to group commands.
+But not all the other features.

+this plugin does *not* change the way you using vim.

 ## Screenshot